sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Overview" ></a>
 ## Overview ##

 Continuous Delivery is the next step to good DevOps after Continuous Integration.
-Typically this involves ensuring that the application infrastructure is in a good state and configured correctly and then deploying the application to that infrastructure.
-However, mobile apps present a challenge - you do not manage the target infrastructure - that is, the modile devices of the users.
+Typically, this involves ensuring that the application infrastructure is in a good state and configured correctly and then deploying the application to that infrastructure.
+However, mobile apps present a challenge - you do not manage the target infrastructure - that is, the mobile devices of the users.
 Getting packaged apps to users in a controlled and managed manner is not trivial.

 In Module 1, you covered developing cross platform mobile apps using Xamarin.
 You learned about the project structure and Portable Class Libraries and saw how to unit test the core of the application.
 You then created a Visual Studio Team Services (VSTS) Team Project and committed the code into it.